-Transcoder can be configured to take advantage of hardware acceleration on 64-bit Windows and Linux operating systems.
-Using acceleration is recommended but not required.
-If your configuration doesn't include hardware acceleration, a built-in software encoder is used.
+Transcoder can be configured to take advantage of hardware acceleration using Intel or NVIDIA graphics cards.
+Using hardware acceleration is recommended but not required.
+If your configuration doesn't include hardware acceleration, a built-in software encoder or decoder is used.
 The following articles provide more information about the supported hardware acceleration technologies:

 - Server specifications for Intel Quick Sync acceleration with Wowza Streaming Engine transcoding

 - Server specifications for NVIDIA acceleration with Wowza Streaming Engine transcoding

-- Get transcoding working using the built-in default MainConcept software encoder or Beamr software encoder before trying to get hardware accelerated transcoding to work.
-These software encoders don't use hardware acceleration.
+Note: Get transcoding working using the built-in default software encoder or decoder (not hardware-accelerated) before trying to get hardware accelerated transcoding to work.
 For information about how to determine if hardware acceleration is available on your Wowza Streaming Engine server, see Verify how Transcoder is running in Wowza Streaming Engine.

 The integrated Transcoder can decode an unlimited number of inbound live streams and encode an unlimited number of outbound live renditions, subject to CPU/hardware limitations.